Italian Easter Bread (Pane di Pasqua) Recipe

 If you love anise, you may want to add some anise seeds to the dough.
 It gives the dough a beautiful flavor and it looks pretty too!

-If you don’t like the licorice flavor of anise, try a citrus flavor by adding lemon zest or orange zest to the dough.
-These are both very popular in Italian families.
+If you don’t like the licorice flavor of anise, try a citrus flavor by adding Fiore di Sicilian or lemon zest, or orange zest to the dough.

 You don’t have to bake the bread with the colored eggs in the center.
 The bread is also beautiful on its own.